7. Technical information

 Thanks to ical4j, DAVx⁵ is able to really process time zone definitions of events

-).
-If a certain time zone is referenced by identifier but VTIMEZONE
+(VTIMEZONE).
+If a certain time zone is referenced by identifier but VTIMEZONE component is provided,

 DAVx⁵ uses the default time zone definitions from ical4j (Olson DB).